SamsterBirdies/pilotable-planes/README.md

 ## Copy info license junk
 You are allowed to upload your own version of Pilotable Planes to the Forts Steam Workshop or copy anything from this mod for use on the Forts Steam Workshop.
-Make sure to credit assets with CC BY licenses in the workshop description if those assets are used, not required for CC0 assets.
+Make sure to credit assets with CC BY licenses in the workshop description if those assets are used, not required for CC0 or GDC assets.
 Usage of assets outside of the Forts Steam workshop is prohibited, except for those with a free license ([see credits section](https://github.com/SamsterBirdies/pilotable-planes?tab=readme-ov-file#credits)).
 Changing the "sb" prefixes in the mod will also be appreciated for maximum compatibility (not required).